Secure Check Fail Bootloader: How to Fix Safely

 Secure Check Fail: Bootloader

 This is a security mechanism designed to prevent unauthorized or damaged firmware from loading.
-Android’s Verified Boot system and Samsung’s additional security layers help ensure firmware integrity during startup.
+Android’s Verified Boot system and Samsung’s additional security layers ensure firmware integrity during startup.

 SECURE CHECK FAIL : BOOTLOADER